sandramcardona/Election_Analysis/README.md

     - Diana DeGette: 73.8% (272,892)
     - Charles Casper Stockham: 23.0% (85,213)
     - Raymon Anthony Doane: 3.1% (11,606)
-- The winner of the election was"
+- The winner of the election was:
     - Candidate Diana DeGette, who received 272,892 of the 369,711 votes.
 The candidate won a        73.8% of the popular votes

 ## Challenge Overview